ZeusWPI/zeus.ugent.be/content/blog/25-26/12urenloop-uwb.md

 The repository with all the code can be found on [Github](https://github.com/12urenloop/Lapocalypse3000).

+A big thanks to 12Urenloop and everyone at Zeus that helped.

 You can contact me at [uwb@robinp.be](mailto:uwb@robinp.be) .

 # Nederlands